A/N: Warning in this chapter for some depiction of violence

 “No, thank you,” Gareth said.
 He took a deep breath; the night air was cold and refreshing, exactly what he needed after a meeting like that.
-“It sounds like we’re going to be doing a lot of walking on this journey, so I’d best start getting in shape now.”
+“It sounds like we’re going to be doing a lot of walking on this journey, so I’d be wise to start getting in shape now.”

 Leandros smiled at him.
 “A good idea, perhaps.
 Goodnight, Mr. Ranulf.
 Enjoy your walk.”

 Gareth waved and left Ochoa’s home behind, heading in the direction he was certain he’d arrived from.
 Soon, the estates of Ochoa’s neighborhood fell away to dull brick buildings and abandoned storefronts.
-He passed a tawdry and loud public house, and told himself that he had to pass through an unfashionable part of town to reach Main Street.
+He passed a tawdry and loud public house, and told himself that he was still on the right path, that he had to pass through an unfashionable part of town to reach Main Street.
 This was just the way.
 He remembered it from the cab ride here.

 So he kept walking, past the distrustful glances thrown his way, past the grimy children yelling “Sweep!
-Sweep!”, past street vendors and their carts and moving into a small, run-down marketplace.
+Sweep!”, past street vendors and their carts until he passed into a small, run-down marketplace.

 Gareth didn’t remember passing any marketplaces on the ride.
-He tried to tell himself that this was okay.
-He thought he’d been watching out the window the whole ride, but it was possible that he’d looked away for a moment.
+He thought he’d been watching out the window the whole way, but it was possible that he’d looked away for a moment.
 He could’ve blinked and missed it.
-Still, he watched for anything recognizable and continued on with more caution.
+He continued on with more caution.
 Soon, the cobblestone turned to mud and the air filled with the smells of food and spices, only barely masking the stench of smoke, rot, and human waste.

 When Gareth passed a sign that said, “Now Entering Greysdale,” he began to panic.

-One of the small chimney sweeps bumped into him and deposited a thin layer of soot on his coat, the dusty ash standing out against the black fabric.
-Gareth frowned down at the ash and the boy, who cast too pitiable a figure to be annoyed with.
+A small chimney sweeps bumped into him and deposited a thin layer of soot on his coat, the dusty ash standing out against the black fabric.
+Gareth frowned down at the ash and the boy, who cast too pitiable a figure to really be annoyed with.
 “Do you know the way to Kramer Street?”
 He asked, handing the boy a small coin.

 After mumbling his thanks, the boy shook his head and ran off.
 As Gareth watched him go, he noticed a nearby street vendor watching him.
 He worked his way over to the man, a shopper breaking away from the vendor’s cart and bumping into Gareth on his way past, hastily offering an apology before continuing down the street.